maxtoroq/maxtoroq.github.io/_posts/2014-05-05-whats-so-great-about-xslt.md

 Extensible programs
 -------------------
 In XSLT, **you don't have to design the extensibility of your program, you get it for free**.
 This is because all declarations are public and overridable by the importing module.
 In object-oriented languages, extensibility must be carefully and explicitly designed.
-Although this level of openess is sometimes not desired<sup id="r3">[3](#fn3)</sup>, it's a powerful feature.
+Although this level of openess is sometimes not desired[^3], it's a powerful feature.

 For example, take this very simple C# program: